AppleGreen Cottage

 How To Make a Pillow Cover - The Easiest Diy Pillow Cover!

 Learn how to make a pillow cover the easy way.
 That's like 15 minutes of a sewing beginner's time, one single piece of fabric, no zipper, no buttons, nothing except 4 straight seams.
-Change up your pillows and you've got an easy living room makeover.
-Maybe toss in a few of my round storage bins in matching colors (more here), and your home is perfect.
-Check out how to sew the easiest diy pillow cover ever!

-How to Make a Pillow cover
+How to Make a Pillow Cover Tutorial

 These diy pillow covers are super easy to use, and I always have a few spare ones at hand.
 At the time I had a preschooler and a crawling baby in the house, these pillow covers came incredibly handy.